-You may not like the results the genetic potential calculator above gives you, leading you to doubt its accuracy.
+That said, you may not like the results the genetic potential calculator gives you, leading you to doubt its accuracy.

-While there’s a slight chance the calculator is wrong, it’s more likely that you have unrealistic expectations of how much muscle you can build naturally.
+While there’s a slight chance the muscle gain calculator is wrong, it’s more likely that you have unrealistic expectations of how much muscle you can build naturally.